 As an inclusive school where every student is valued, we want all students to take a full part in all lessons and in every aspect of school life alongside their peers.
 Our teachers plan and deliver quality lessons that are well differentiated so the needs of all students are catered for and all students can benefit fully from them.
 Sometimes though, a student’s personalised assessment shows that they would benefit from additional one-to-one tuition or to work as part of a small group.
 If this is needed, then it is carefully planned by skilled teachers, and delivered with support from teaching assistants and pastoral support assistants.

 The Special Education Needs Coordinator at SET Saxmundham School is Mrs L Sheehan.
 You can contact her via the school office.
 Please call SET Saxmundham School to make an appointment.
 Alternatively contact her via email.

-Our beliefs and goals are encapsulated in an Inclusion Policy and an Accessibility Plan that lay out clearly the way that SET Saxmundham School operates with regard to inclusive practice.
+Our beliefs and goals are encapsulated in an SEND Policy and an Accessibility Plan that lay out clearly the way that SET Saxmundham School operates with regard to inclusive practice.
 All staff are expected to know every student’s name and needs.
 Our ethos, founded on the 6Cs to Success (Co-operation, Commitment, Confidence, Community, Challenge and Celebration) will ensure that every student has the same access to the experiences and challenges of School life.